eriol3381/factorbi.github.io/src/content/docs/bipostapi.md

 ## More examples

-Check more transformation examples on [this repository.](https://github.com/factorbi/sync-examples/tree/master/mysql)
+Check more transformation examples on <a href="https://github.com/factorbi/sync-examples/tree/master/mysql" target="_blank">this repository.</a>